-Recent research into expense fraud suggests there is a lack of fear of employees getting caught.
+Recent research into fraud suggests there is a lack of fear of employees getting caught.

 A 2017 global survey of 4,000 office workers found that more than a third (39%) of respondents said that fraudulent claims would never be challenged if they were ‘sensible’.

-Despite almost half (47%) admitting to having submitted false or exaggerated reimbursement costs, 86% said they had never had an expenses claim challenged or rejected.
+Despite almost half (47%) admitting to having submitted false or exaggerated reimbursement costs, 86% said they had never had a claim challenged or rejected.

 It contributes to global business losses of $2.9 trillion each year.
 Representing around 5% of each company’s revenue.
 Leaving you to question why there are so many illegitimate expense claims going unchallenged.